meroh1/meroh1/README.md

 <h3 align="center">A passionate about knowledge</h3>

-* ✉️  You can contact me at jhonierpasos9@gmail.com
+* ✉️  You can contact me at danielfelipemorarosas@gmail.com
 * 🧠  yo estoy viendo programacion en el framework django
-* 😎  ya soy un crack en git y git hub

 ### Skills